-Along with packages, cardboard is used and reused for a wide variety of things.
-For example, many people use old cardboard boxes for anything from storage boxes to makeshift recycling bins.
+Along with packaging, cardboard is used and reused for a wide variety of things.
+For example, many people use old cardboard boxes for anything from storage containers to makeshift recycling bins.

 On average, a typical household will throw away up to 13,000 pieces of cardboard in a single year.
 Even more, the average American will use the equivalent of seven trees each year in paper and cardboard products.